BlueBrain/eFEL/docs/source/eFeatures.rst

 Minimal voltage between consecutive spikes

-The last value is the minimum between last spike and stimulus end if strict stiminterval is True, and minimum between last spike and last value if strict stiminterval is False
+The last value of min_between_peaks_values is the minimum between last spike and stimulus end if strict stiminterval is True, and minimum between last spike and last voltage value if strict stiminterval is False